yfyf/piqi-rpm/README.md

 Updating the package
 --------------------

-To update the package after a new Piqi version is released:
+To update the package after a new Piqi version is released, edit the following sections in `piqi.spec`:

-1. Set the `VERSION` and `COMMIT` variables in `./Makefile` to the new upstream version.
-2. Edit the following sections in `piqi.spec`:
 ```
     %global commit <COMMIT>